Calum-Johnston/recommendation-sys-demo/readme.txt

 FEATURES:
 Home page:
 - Ability to login to premade account
-- Ability to create account and login with account (NOTE: as long as account number doesn't already exist)
+- Ability to create account and login with account (NOTE: as long as account name doesn't exist)

 Account page:
 - Ability to add/edit/remove an account's ratings (once logged in)